madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

    npm install
    npm run serve
    ```
-   Tip: Point the UI gateway to your local backend host:port (see JET.md).
+   Tip: Ensure the UI gateway points to your local backend host:port (see JET.md).

+Checkpoint:
+- UI connects and can send a prompt
+- Backend logs show a chat request to OCI Generative AI

 Try it yourself:
 - Change genai.region to a mismatched value and observe errors.
 Fix by aligning with model OCIDs.